redwoodjs/redwood/docs/docs/router.md

 ```

 When doing redirects the original path parameters are also passed to the page
 the user is redirected to.
-So, in the example above, if the user goes to
+So, in the example above, if a user goes to
-`/blog/5` she will be redirected to `/posts/5`.
+`/blog/5` the user will be redirected to `/posts/5`.

 For redirect routes the `name` prop is optional.
 If you want to be able to keep
 using old route names in your code you can keep the name around.
 If you want to